-- Improve air quality and reduce CO2 and other harmful emissions both on and about the railway estate and in wider society through modal shift to rail.
+→ Improve air quality and reduce CO2 and other harmful emissions both on and about the railway estate and in wider society through modal shift to rail.

-Cost Effectiveness:
+Cost effectiveness:

-- Reduce the cost per passenger mile and per freight tonne km of services in the North.

-- Grow the net revenue generated by the North's passenger and freight railway whilst delivering high-quality services and inclusivity
+- Reduce the cost per passenger mile and per freight tonne km of services in the North. - → Grow the net revenue generated by the North's passenger and freight railway while delivering high-quality services and inclusivity.

-6.2 TfN's Long Term Rail Strategy Desirable Minimum standards for Freight
+6.2 TfN's Long-Term Rail Strategy Desirable Minimum Standards for freight